IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 	Verify successful response: `rsyslogd: End of config validation run.
 Bye.`

-3. After making changes to the syslog configuration, restart the syslog daemon to apply the changes:
+3. After making changes to the syslog configuration, run the following command to restart the syslog daemon to apply the changes.
 	Run:

 	```bash
 	sudo service rsyslog restart
 	```

-4. Verify by running:
+4. Verify by running the following command.

 	```bash
 	sudo tail -f /var/log/syslog
 	```

+**Important Notes**
-Search for error messages related to omkafka.
-If everything is set up correctly, rsyslog should send the log messages to your Kafka broker.
+- Search for error messages related to omkafka.
+If everything is set up correctly, rsyslog should send the log messages to your Kafka broker

-**Important Note** The steps may vary depending on your operating system and rsyslog version.
+- The steps may vary depending on your operating system and rsyslog version.
 For more accurate information, see the rsyslog documentation and the documentation specific to your distribution.

-## 3. Limitations
+## 5. Limitations

 1. Client hostname is not captured by EDB PostgresSQL native audit on traffic of some db client tools, therefore can not be reported in Guardium.